zhutchens1/g3groups/readme.md

 ## Step 1: Finding Giant-Only Cores of Groups
 <details>

 In the first step of the group finder, we use friends-of-friends (FoF)  to locate groups of giant galaxies.
-We place our definition of the giant-dwarf divide at the cusp in<a href="users.castle.unc.edu/~zhutchen/dwarfgiantdivide_stellar.jpg">M*-L relation</a>, which occurs at log stellar mass ~9.5.
+We place our definition of the giant-dwarf divide at the cusp in the <a href="users.castle.unc.edu/~zhutchen/dwarfgiantdivide_stellar.jpg">M*-L relation</a>, which occurs at log stellar mass ~9.5.
 This mass is approximately equal to the gas-richness threshold scale in stellar mass (Eckert+ 2016).
 For baryonic mass, we look at the <a href="users.castle.unc.edu/~zhutchen/dwarfgiantdivide_baryonic.jpg">correlation between r-band luminosity and baryonic mass </a>, and divide dwarfs from giants at its intersection with `M_r = -19.4` (which defined the M*-L cusp).

 Therefore our selection criteria for giant-only FoF are: